twitter/finagle/guide/_sources/Futures.txt

 ===================================

-Finagle uses *futures* [#futures]_ to encapsulate and compose concurrent operations such as a network RPCs.
+Finagle uses *futures* [#futures]_ to encapsulate and compose concurrent operations such as network RPCs.
 Futures are directly analogous to threads — they provide independent and overlapping threads of control — and can be thought of as *featherweight threads*.
 They are cheap in construction, so the economies of